linstrijdom/GeoHosting-Documentation/docs/src/products/g3w/guide/quickstart.md

 ## Step 5: View Map

+With your project published, you can now open and interact with your live WebGIS map directly from the interface.

 From the <span class="ui-page-label">Projects List</span> page, click the <span class="ui-generic-label">Show Map</span> button under the **Actions** column to launch and explore your live WebGIS.

 <br>